rebellions-sw/rbln-model-zoo/README.md

     ```bash
     pip3 install -r tensorflow/requirements.txt
     ```

+- C/C++ Binding

+  The C/C++ API can be installed via the APT repository.
+You would be better to refer [C/C++ binding Installation Guide](https://docs.rbln.ai/software/api/language_binding/c/installation.html)

 ## Model List
 You can find the complete list of models on our [homepage](https://rebellions.ai/developers/model-zoo) and in the [online documentation](https://docs.rbln.ai/misc/pytorch_modelzoo.html).